-When she was four years old, Jayme Fraser convinced “The Ups Man” to deliver a case of construction-paper books to The Tattered Cover in Denver so she could begin a writing career.
-Today, she melds people-focused narratives, investigative reporting and interactive graphics to evaluate social and political issues.
-Jayme rarely travels without her camera, documenting adventures throughout the northwest and Texas bayou.
+Jayme Fraser melds people-focused narratives, investigative reporting and interactive graphics to evaluate social and political issues.
+She rarely travels without her camera, documenting adventures throughout the northwest.

-Jayme has covered higher education, nonprofits, wrongful convictions, medical marijuana, drug policy, health care, religion and governments, ranging from local and state to tribal and federal.
-She texted breaking updates to an editor while teenagers ducked under church pews to evade gunfire, interviewed a state legislator as he reached into heifers for pregnancy tests, and revealed that executive members of the Houston mayor’s staff used city funds to pay the bills of a floundering nonprofit that would eventually file for bankruptcy.
+Jayme has covered campaigns, nonprofits, education, wrongful convictions, addiction, criminal justice, religion and governments, ranging from local and state to tribal and federal.
+She texted breaking updates to an editor while teenagers ducked under church pews after hearing gunfire, interviewed a state legislator as he reached into heifers for pregnancy tests, and revealed that executive members of the Houston mayor’s staff used city funds to pay the bills of a nonprofit that later filed for bankruptcy.